camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 To execute an operation [asynchronously]({{< ref "/user-guide/process-engine/batch.md">}}), only a "Create" permission on the Batch Resource is required.
 However, when executing the same operation synchronously, the specific permissions (e.g. "Delete" on Process Instance Resource) are checked.

-For example, an user without the "Update" permission on the Process Instance Resource and granted "Create" permission on the Batch Resource can modify multiple Process Instances asynchronously by creating a batch, although he could not execute this operation synchronously.
+For example, a user without the "Update" permission on the Process Instance Resource and granted "Create" permission on the Batch Resource can modify multiple Process Instances asynchronously by creating a batch, although he could not execute this operation synchronously.

 ## Additional Task Permissions

-This section explains the additional permissions that are available on the Task resource (in addition to Create, Update, Read and Delete).
+In Addition to Update, Read and Delete, the following permissions are available on the Task Resource:

+* Read History
+* Task Assign
+* Task Work
+* Update Variable

 A user can perform different actions on a task, like assigning the task, claiming the task or completing the task.
 If a user has "Update" permission on a task (or "Update Task" permission on the corresponding process definition) then the user is authorized to perform _all_ these task actions.